ffk2002/powerset/README.md

 Powerset - workout tracker

-- RESTful interface for users to track workouts:
+- RESTful interface for users to track workouts (port 8080):
   - create user with information such as Name, Weight, Age, Email, Username, and Password
      - user sessions are defined by creating a JWT token for auth purposes and tokens expire after 1 hour
      - users are subclasses of UserDetails interface from Spring Security framework